 This medicine comes with a patient information leaflet.
 Read and follow these instructions carefully.
 Read it again each time you refill your prescription in case there is new information.
-You should talk to your doctor if you have any questions.
+Ask your doctor if you have any questions.

 Do not change the dose or stop using this medicine without checking first with your doctor.
 When your supply of this medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of this medicine.

-If you are also using didanosine (Videx®), take it 1 hour before or 2 hours after taking Prezcobix™.
+If you are also using didanosine (Videx®), take it 1 hour before or 2 hours after taking Prezcobix®.

 Darunavir and cobicistat contains a fixed amount of medicine in each tablet.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.